 It’s not a bad life.
 I figured out a way to maximize my freedom through outsourcing menial time-consuming tasks (including ironically content writing) and now have the time, should I take it, to do what I have wanted to do all along: to write.

 And that brings me back to the inescapable fact that after spending all this time immersed in a wasteland of marketing instead of increasing my depth and understanding of the world, I know nothing about anything!

 Writing, for me, at this time, is largely a whoring endeavor.
-I need to perpetuate my existence by earning at least a modest source of income to supplement the meager government droppings for which I’ve worked for more than sixty-seven years, while at the same time paying tribute to my creative spirit through the immersion of something that makes me glad I’m still breathing.
+I need to perpetuate my existence by earning at least a modest source of income to supplement the meager government droppings for which I’ve worked for the better part (I actually hate that expression.
+Work was never the better part of my life; the better parts involved drugs, adventure, and romantic encounters) of sixty-eight years, while at the same time paying tribute to my creative spirit through the immersion into something that makes me glad I’m still breathing.